Pale Ales – U.S. Open Beer Championship Categories

 Perceived Malt Aroma & Flavor: Very low to medium malt flavor and aroma should be present.
 Low caramel malt aroma and flavor may be present.

 Perceived Hop Aroma & Flavor: Hop aroma is low to high.
 Hop flavor is very low to high.
-Hop character can vary widely depending on variety and origin of hops used, and should reflect attributes typical of non-U.S. and non-British variety hops.
+Hop character can vary widely, exhibiting diverse hop aroma and flavor attributes.

 Perceived Bitterness: Medium to high

-Fermentation Characteristics: Fruity-estery flavor and aroma can be low to high.
+Fermentation Characteristics: Fruit esters are low to high.
 Diacetyl should be absent or present at very low levels.
 DMS should not be present.

 Body: Low to medium